LuckyMG1/osu-pp-machine-learning/README.md

+# PROJECT ON HOLD - WILL RETURN TO IT ONCE I FIND INSPIRATION

 # osu-pp-machine-learning
 A quick AI tool that will estimate the pp awarded by a play given a set of initial parameters.